drewlevitt/sourdoughdata.com/index.markdown

 * Transit (GTFS) data analysis and storytelling
 * Obscure literary references

->Where there are questions to be answered and data to illuminate them, Drew is there.

--- Excerpt of my speaker bio for a presentation I gave to [StreetLight Data](https://www.streetlightdata.com/)

 ## About Us

-I think we could work great together.
-Whether you're building something new and remarkable, or have tough, fascinating questions to answer, **I'd love to help.** Drop me a line at [drew@sourdoughdata.com](mailto:drew@sourdoughdata.com) and let's take it from there.
+Whether you're building something new and remarkable, or have tough, important questions to answer, **I'd love to help.** Drop me a line at [drew@sourdoughdata.com](mailto:drew@sourdoughdata.com) and let's take it from there.

 >The mind that is not baffled is not employed.